How to register your app for Office 365 with OAuth 2.0 authentication

 OpenId permissions

-1. Depending on the protocol you are going to use, optionally add "EWS.AccessAsUser.All" (from 'EWS' group), "IMAP.AccessAsUser.All" (from 'IMAP' group), "POP.AccessAsUser.All" (from 'POP' group), or "SMTP.Send" (from 'SMTP' group).
+1. Depending on the protocol you are going to use, optionally add "EWS.AccessAsUser.All" (from 'EWS' group), "IMAP.AccessAsUser.All" (from 'IMAP' group), "POP.AccessAsUser.All" (from 'POP' group), "SMTP.Send" (from 'SMTP' group).
 Once you selected all required permissions, click "Add permissions" to add them.